Education is a vital, and sometimes difficult experience for young people and parents alike.

 Jen is a psychologist with over 10 years experience working in a range of settings, including mainstream primary schools, secondary schools, special schools and private practice.
 She has worked across diverse areas and socio-economic backgrounds.
 Jen completed her Master of Educational Psychology at The University of Melbourne and is registered with the Psychology Board of Australia.
 She is also a full member of the Australian Psychological Society (APS).

-Jen has specialist training in the assessment and counselling for children and adolescents on issues such as school refusal, learning or academic difficulties, study skills, bullying, stress, anger management, social difficulties, behavioural issues, self-esteem and coping with change.
+Jen has training in the assessment and counselling for children and adolescents on issues such as school refusal, learning or academic difficulties, study skills, bullying, stress, anger management, social difficulties, behavioural issues, self-esteem and coping with change.
 Jen uses a variety of evidence-based techniques in her work including Cognitive Behaviour Therapy (CBT), Solution-Focused Therapy, Positive Psychology, Mindfulness and play therapy.
 Jen has significant experience in psychological and psychoeducational assessments.
 She works with children and young people experiencing a range of educational and learning difficulties as well as those with neurodevelopmental disorders including Autism Spectrum Disorders (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Learning Disorders and Intellectual Disabilities.

 Jen is married with five children ranging from infants to primary school age.
 She is passionate about helping young people to thrive and assisting them to navigate the difficulties of childhood and adolescence.
 Jen works closely with parents and schools to assist in the development of a supportive network for the young person.
 She also provides support for families and parenting-related concerns.
 Jen has significant experience in running groups, seminars, workshops and professional development for school staff.